Marta-Wieczorek/dish_menu/README.md

 sudo apt-get update && sudo apt-get install yarn
 ```

 Another thing is to install the React.js library using the create-react-app.
-Detailed installation instructions in the link.
-* [create-react-app] (setup.md)
+* [create-react-app]